Gabe Kapler: Early life

-Kapler was born in Hollywood, Los Angeles, California, and is Jewish.
+Gabriel Stefan Kapler was born on July 31, 1975, in Hollywood, Los Angeles, California to a Jewish family.
 His father, Michael, was a classical pianist originally from Brooklyn, New York who also wrote music and taught piano.
 His mother, Judy, is an early childhood educator at a Jewish preschool who is originally from Bensonhurst, Brooklyn.
 They met while working in the antiwar movement of the 1960s and moved to California in the 1970s.
 Kapler and his brother Jeremy attended The Country School, due to their father's position on the faculty as a music teacher.

 At the age of eight, he was hit by a car and needed therapy to overcome his fear of crossing streets.
 He grew up in middle-class Reseda, Los Angeles, in the San Fernando Valley, where he was the smallest player on his Reseda Little League team.

 Kapler attended William Howard Taft Charter High School in Woodland Hills, Los Angeles.
 He played shortstop, second base, and third base for its baseball team, hitting .313 in his senior season, and graduated in 1993 at age 17.
 In his four seasons of high school baseball, he never hit a home run.
 During the summer, he batted .350 with 4 home runs and 30 runs batted in (RBIs) for the Woodland Hills East American Legion team.